 - Amount of minimum internship requirements that were met by the student before termination (completion of Google docs evaluations/reflections, reading required books, finishing reports, etc.)

-- Consultation with Internship Director and Academic Dean
+- Consultation with the Ministry Center Director and Academic Dean

 If any student is away from campus and not enrolled for one semester, that student must complete a Re-Activation Form through the Admissions Department to return the following semester.
 This includes students on official internships who choose not to enroll in the course credit for that Internship until they return.
 An on-line form for re-activation is located on the Admissions page at www.OCC.edu.